 One of my another post, I have described about creating new users.
 Check out How to Create User in Linux by Adduser

 Once you have created a new user.
 You should check first “Is it able to run sudo command or not?”
-Once you have confirmed, Please write in comment box what happend with your system
+Once you have confirmed, please write in the comment box what happened with your system

 I am going to follow instruction to test new user.